SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 `results.trajectory`, or  `results.run_XXXXXXX` will be automatically added (of course, depending on what you add, config, a parameter etc.).

+To access data put into your trajectory you can use

+*

+  :func:`~pypet.trajectory.f_get` method.
+You might want to take a look at the function definition to check out the other arguments you can pass to :func:`~pypet.trajectory.f_get`.

+*

+    Use the square brackets - as you do with dictionaries - like `traj['nrebras']` which is equivalent to calling `traj.f_get('nzebras')`.

+*

+    Use natural naming dot notation like  `traj.nzebras`.
+    The latter supports some special features see below.

 .. _more-on-access:

 ----------------------
 Natural Naming
 ----------------------

 As said before *trajectories* instantiate trees and the tree can be browsed via natural naming.